 Hildegard's prophetic words forecast what scientists are telling us today: that we must work with the earth, and act now, if we are to preserve our world for future generations.
-The theme of Earth Day 2021, "Restore the Earth", is an urgent task for us today, when our earth is under great threat from the climate change and loss of biodiversity which we humans have caused by our abuse of our earth.
+The theme of Earth Day is....(check www.earthday.org for this year's theme).
+This is an urgent task for us today, when our earth is under great threat from the climate change and loss of biodiversity which we humans have caused by our abuse of our earth.
 In his encyclical 'Laudato Si' Pope Francis reminds us of this: